 There’s absolutely nothing quite like hitting the road in your RV.
 You have the entire nation ahead of you, ripe for exploration and enjoyment.
 For many RV owners, America’s national parks beckon.
 From the Smoky Mountains in the east to Yosemite in the west and tons more in the middle, you’ll find everything from mountains to beaches to desert on offer within the 58 national parks in the US.

 However, if you’re going RVing, you do need to know a few things, particularly when it comes to camping in a national park with your RV.
 One thing that might surprise you is that some parks have very strict length limits.
 What’s the maximum?
 What RV’s are allowed and which ones are not?

 Who Needs to Worry about Length Requirements?

-Generally speaking, owners of RVs and travel trailers, including fifth wheels, need to be concerned about this requirement.
+Generally speaking, owners or renters of RVs, motorhomes, and travel trailers, including fifth wheels, need to be concerned about this requirement.
 If you have a smaller ultralight, a pop-up, or a compact camper, then you should be fine.
-For everyone else, there are length limits you need to know.
+For everyone else, there are length limits you should be aware of.

 Is There a Maximum Length for RVs?